dwyl/learn-tape/README.md

 ```

 > _**Note**: we **prefer** the "**functional programming**" approach
-when solving the to the calculateChange function._ <br />
+when solving the calculateChange function._ <br />
 _We have used an "**imperative**" style here simply because
 it is more **familiar** to **most people** ... <br />
 If you are **curious** about the the **functional** solution,